boumalaksiham/ai-guardian/README.md

 - Which model version performs better?
 - Which feature is draining the budget?
 - Did a prompt change make things worse?

-It is the **control tower for AI systems** — turning raw LLM interactions into actionable intelligence.

 ---